HQarroum/thread-pool/README.md

 ## Description

-This project is an implementation of a thread-pool following C++11 semantics.
+This project is an implementation of a lock-free thread-pool in C++.
 It aims to make it very easy to implement a [producer-consumer pattern](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) following C++11 semantics with relatively high performances, although other types of patterns can be implemented on top of this project.

 <p align="center"><br><br>
  <img width="450" src="docs/controlled-producer-consumer.png" />